-- Lineal density (fish/km) is described by a generalized linear mixed model with a logarithm link. - Lineal density (fish/km) varies with discharge regime and season. - Lineal density (fish/km) varies randomly with river kilometer, site, year and the interaction between site and year. - The regression coefficient of river kilometre is described by a linear mixed model. - The effect of river kilometre on lineal density (distribution of density along the river) varies with discharge regime and season. - The effect of river kilometre on lineal density (distribution of density along the river) varies randomly with year. - The counts are gamma-Poisson distributed, given the mean count.
+- Lineal density (fish/km) is described by an autoregressive generalized linear mixed model with a logarithm link. - Lineal density (fish/km) varies with season. - Lineal density (fish/km) varies randomly with year, river kilometer, site and the interaction between site and year. - The effect of year on lineal density (fish/km) is autoregressive with a lag of one year and varies with discharge regime. - The regression coefficient of river kilometre is described by a linear mixed model. - The effect of river kilometre on lineal density (distribution of density along the river) varies with discharge regime and season. - The effect of river kilometre on lineal density (distribution of density along the river) varies randomly with year. - The counts are gamma-Poisson distributed, given the mean count.